 The RegioExpress Lötschberger route

 The RegioExpress Lötschberger trains cross the Alps between north to south on this varied and scenic journey.
-They start in the capital town of Bern and travel to Brig in the Valais and Domodossola in Italy.
+They start in Bern and travel to Brig in the Valais and Domodossola in Italy.
 Of course you can travel the other way around as well.

 Sections of the RegioExpress Lötschberger journey